tanpv/minimal-mistakes/2017-10-17-scrapy-tutorial.md

-## Spider : extend method to specify how to extract
+## Spider : improve method to specify how to extract

 This session explain how to use Rules and Link Extractor to specify way to follow links